brotatotes/bht-automation/bht gen 3/Mark/Chapter 10/Mark 10 20 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-22-2023 23:25:49
+- Timestamp: 12-25-2023 20:59:21
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 76
+- BHT Word Count: 57
-- BHT Commentary Usage: 44.64%
+- BHT Commentary Usage: 50.0%
-- BHT Quality Score: 0.6561085129161507
+- BHT Quality Score: 0.7667761999103431
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (56):
+- ChatGPT injected words (48):
-	['a', 'addresses', 'all', 'and', 'as', 'by', 'commandments', 'deal', 'drops', 'epithet', 'faithfully', 'felt', 'find', 'followed', 'from', 'gently', 'good', 'great', 'had', 'he', 'him', 'himself', 'his', 'however', 'it', 'jesus', 'lack', 'lacked', 'man', 'master', 'meaning', 'mentioned', 'observed', 'of', 'out', 'pertness', 'pride', 'proudly', 'recognizing', 'reproving', 'righteousness', 's', 'self', 'sought', 'still', 'that', 'the', 'these', 'to', 'told', 'was', 'were', 'what', 'with', 'within', 'youth']
+	['a', 'all', 'and', 'but', 'by', 'confirmation', 'deal', 'deeds', 'diligently', 'dropping', 'epithet', 'every', 'exposing', 'from', 'good', 'great', 'have', 'he', 'him', 'his', 'however', 'i', 'jesus', 'lack', 'lacks', 'man', 'master', 'my', 'observed', 'of', 'one', 'pertness', 'query', 'questions', 'reproves', 'responds', 'seeking', 'single', 'still', 'the', 'them', 'these', 'thing', 'to', 'what', 'with', 'yet', 'youth']
-- ChatGPT injected words (significant words only) (31):
+- ChatGPT injected words (significant words only) (24):
-	['addresses', 'commandments', 'deal', 'drops', 'epithet', 'faithfully', 'felt', 'find', 'followed', 'gently', 'good', 'great', 'jesus', 'lack', 'lacked', 'man', 'master', 'meaning', 'mentioned', 'observed', 'pertness', 'pride', 'proudly', 'recognizing', 'reproving', 'righteousness', 's', 'self', 'sought', 'told', 'youth']
+	['confirmation', 'deal', 'deeds', 'diligently', 'dropping', 'epithet', 'exposing', 'good', 'great', 'jesus', 'lack', 'lacks', 'man', 'master', 'observed', 'pertness', 'query', 'questions', 'reproves', 'responds', 'seeking', 'single', 'thing', 'youth']

 ### Logs
-- Attempt 1 BHT: All these, meaning all the commandments that Jesus had mentioned, were observed by the man from his youth.
-With a great deal of pertness, he proudly told Jesus that he had faithfully followed these commandments.
-However, he still felt a lack within himself and he sought to find out what it was that he lacked.
-Recognizing the man's pride and self-righteousness, Jesus drops the epithet good and addresses him as Master, gently reproving him.
+- Attempt 1 BHT: All these, every single one of them, I have observed diligently from my youth.
+But, Master, what lack I yet?
+With a great deal of pertness, the man questions Jesus, seeking confirmation of his good deeds.
+However, Jesus, dropping the epithet good, reproves him and responds to his query by exposing the one thing he still lacks.
+(Mark 10:20)
-- 🔄 Mark 10:20 (attempt 1, 76 words, 44.64% quotes quality score: 0.6561085129161507, V2 normalized quality score: 13.16, commentator tiers 1-3: 3.94%, 33.1%, 62.95%)
+- 🔄 Mark 10:20 (attempt 1, 58 words, 48.98% quotes quality score: 0.8535392282358562, V2 normalized quality score: 19.72, commentator tiers 1-3: 18.61%, 38.34%, 43.05%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: With a great deal of pertness, the man confidently affirmed that he had observed all these commandments from his youth.
-However, he still felt a lack and sought to find out what he was missing.
-Jesus, recognizing the man's pride and self-righteousness, drops the epithet good and addresses him as Master, gently reproving him for his attitude.
+	- VERSE_REF FOUND IN BHT!
-- 🔄 Mark 10:20 (attempt 2, 59 words, 42.86% quotes quality score: 0.5757182004283923, V2 normalized quality score: 10.49, commentator tiers 1-3: -9.94%, 31.1%, 78.84%)
+- Attempt 2 BHT: All these, every single one of them, I have observed diligently from my youth.
+But, Master, what lack I yet?
+With a great deal of pertness, the man questions Jesus, seeking confirmation of his good deeds.
+However, Jesus, dropping the epithet good, reproves him and responds to his query by exposing the one thing he still lacks.
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- 🔄 Mark 10:20 (attempt 2, 57 words, 50.0% quotes quality score: 0.7667761999103431, V2 normalized quality score: 16.84, commentator tiers 1-3: 22.34%, 18.63%, 59.03%)
-- Attempt 3 BHT: All these commandments, the man stated with a great deal of pertness, he had faithfully observed from his youth.
-Despite his self-assuredness, he still felt a sense of lack within himself and approached Jesus, asking what it was that he was missing.
-In response, Jesus, in a gentle reproach, addressed the man as Master, subtly highlighting his need for further growth and humility.
+- Attempt 3 BHT: All these, referring to the specific commandments mentioned, have the man observed diligently since his youth.
+He implores Jesus, asking what he lacks in his pursuit of righteousness.
+Recognizing the man's sense of importance, Jesus responds by addressing him as Master, implying a newfound realization that the man's self-assuredness stems from a place of arrogance rather than genuine humility.
-- 🔄 Mark 10:20 (attempt 3, 64 words, 43.14% quotes quality score: 0.6290077792964187, V2 normalized quality score: 12.26, commentator tiers 1-3: -2.68%, 39.28%, 63.4%)
+- 🔄 Mark 10:20 (attempt 3, 62 words, 38.0% quotes quality score: 0.7100106109216897, V2 normalized quality score: 14.95, commentator tiers 1-3: 11.52%, 35.13%, 53.35%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: With a great deal of pertness, the man boldly responded to Jesus, affirming that he had observed all these commandments diligently since his youth.
-However, he still felt a sense of lacking and sought to discover what it was that he needed to acquire.
-Jesus, recognizing the man's pride and self-assuredness, dropped the epithet good and addressed him as Master, subtly rebuking his attitude.
+- Attempt 4 BHT: All these, referring to the specific commandments mentioned, have I observed from my youth.
+What lack I yet?
+Master, he calls Jesus, acknowledging his own obedience to the commandments.
+Yet Jesus, in his response, highlights the man's sense of arrogance by no longer referring to him as good.
-- 🔄 Mark 10:20 (attempt 4, 66 words, 38.46% quotes quality score: 0.5401856619993535, V2 normalized quality score: 9.31, commentator tiers 1-3: -14.52%, 34.57%, 79.95%)
+- 🔄 Mark 10:20 (attempt 4, 49 words, 48.72% quotes quality score: 0.6986341103974881, V2 normalized quality score: 14.57, commentator tiers 1-3: 18.45%, 20.68%, 60.86%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: All these commandments, the man claimed, he had observed faithfully from his youth, demonstrating a great deal of pertness.
-Despite his confident proclamation, he still felt a sense of lack and approached Jesus, asking what he needed to do further.
-In response, Jesus, aware of the man's pride, dropped the epithet good and addressed him as Master, subtly reproving him for his attitude.
+- Attempt 5 BHT: All these, referring to the specific commandments mentioned, have the man diligently observed from his youth.
+Seeking further guidance, the man respectfully addresses Jesus as Master, recognizing his own adherence to the commandments.
+However, Jesus, sensing the man's pride, shifts his response, no longer addressing him as good.
-- 🔄 Mark 10:20 (attempt 5, 64 words, 37.25% quotes quality score: 0.6025530034789, V2 normalized quality score: 11.38, commentator tiers 1-3: -3.07%, 30.71%, 72.36%)
+- 🔄 Mark 10:20 (attempt 5, 49 words, 35.14% quotes quality score: 0.6671299475061158, V2 normalized quality score: 13.53, commentator tiers 1-3: 7.67%, 42.27%, 50.06%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Mark 10:20 bht prompt v0.8 (76 words, 44.64% quotes)
+- ✅ Mark 10:20 bht prompt v0.8 (57 words, 50.0% quotes)
-- quality score: 0.6561085129161507, V2 normalized quality score: 13.16, commentator tiers 1-3: 3.94%, 33.1%, 62.95%)
+- quality score: 0.7667761999103431, V2 normalized quality score: 16.84, commentator tiers 1-3: 22.34%, 18.63%, 59.03%)